trung-kieen/bad-apple-ascii/README.md

 # Bad Apple For Terminal

 This repository contains a set of scripts to convert the "Bad Apple" video into ASCII art representation and display it on terminal for linux.
-Do the optional mark if you want to make ascii frames for other video
+Do the optional mark if you want to make ascii frames for other video.
 ## Prerequisites

 Before running the scripts, please ensure that you have the following dependencies installed on your system: